Everyone loves a good cider, and craft cideries are popping up rapidly.

 The University of Tasmania is now offering Australia’s first cider-making short course combining science and business expertise, ‘Cider Start Up: The science and business of starting your own craft cidery.’

-Cider Start Up has been developed in partnership with industry, including Fermentasmania, and comprises six online modules and a two-day weekend workshop in Launceston.
+Cider Start Up is a fully online and self-paced course which has been developed in partnership with industry, including Fermentasmania.

 Dr Robin Katersky Barnes, Coordinator of the Associate Degree in Science (Fermentation and Separation Science), said the course focuses on both the science and business of craft cider.

-We will have cider-makers at the weekend workshop to share their first-hand experiences of both the business and science sides of things, what has or hasn’t worked, and how they’ve worked through it to improve their products.
+We have cider-makers share their first-hand experiences of both the business and science sides of things, what has or hasn’t worked, and how they’ve worked through it to improve their products.